 In 1994, the Cosmetics Industry Safety Panel (of CTFA, Cosmetic, Toiletry and Fragrance Association, known today as “The Personal Care Products Council”) confirmed propylene glycol to be safe for use in cosmetic articles, and at higher concentrations than those actually used in consumer products.

-EU Regulation (EC) No 1223/2009 on Cosmetic Products works on the principle of a “negative” list which defines substances that are prohibited or restricted for use in cosmetics.
+In Europe Regulation (EC) No 1223/2009 on Cosmetic Products works on the principle of a “negative” list which defines substances that are prohibited or restricted for use in cosmetics.
 Propylene Glycol is not on this list.

 The Regulation (EC) No 1907/2006 concerning Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) requires producers and importers of chemical substances in quantities of above 1 ton per year to register with the European Chemicals Agency (ECHA).
 The registration dossier contains detailed information on the substance's intrinsic properties and hazards, a detailed use mapping, and, for hazardous substances, an exposure and risk assessment.
 As propylene glycol is not classified as hazardous, exposure scenarios and risk assessments are not required.